AFL Sydney: AFL Sydney: 2009 - Present

-2012
+The following year Sydney Uni, on the back of a 14-game winning streak, were minor premiers.
+Also finishing in the final five were Wests, East Coast, North Shore and Pennant Hills.
+East Coast Eagles win back to back premierships, defeating Sydney University in the Grand Final (13.9 – 87) (10.10 – 70).
+UTSAFC were also admitted to Premier Division.
+In 2011 UTSAFC finished 10th in their first year in the Premier Division winning 3 games.
+Campbelltown finished last, failing to win a game.
+The East Coast Eagles won the minor premiership, joining them in the finals were Balmain, Sydney University, North Shore and Pennant Hills.

 The same eleven teams competed in Premier Division in 2012, but with East Coast Eagles (now renamed Sydney Hills Eagles) and Sydney Uni joining the NEAFL, the Premier Division teams for those two clubs were their reserves teams.
 Neither made the finals, and the Eagles' run of premierships ended after their three-peat from 2009 to 2011.
 UNSW-ES were the form team of the 2012 season, spearheaded by a Phelan Medal performance from Dane Rampe that would result in him being drafted by the Swans.
 UNSW-ES finished top of the ladder, and would meet Balmain in the Grand Final.
 Pennant Hills, North Shore and St George completed the top five.
 The grand final was played as a twilight match at Blacktown International Sportspark.
 The lead see-sawed for three-quarters, with the Bulldogs leading by four points at the last change.
 But a run of seven goals to one in the final term saw the Bulldogs run our comfortable 42-point winners; their first premiership since 2003 and condemning Balmain to their second straight grand final defeat.
+The 2013 season saw Manly added to Premier Division, making a 12-team competition.
+This resulted in six games per round in an 18-round home and away season, with not all teams playing each other twice.